Peruvian restaurants won international awards.

 Infobae

-In 2024, Cevichería La Mar by Gastón Acurio was awarded the best traditional restaurant in Peru with a score of 4.7.
-Other Peruvian venues such as Isolina Taberna Peruana, El Bodegón de Miraflores, Astrid y Gastón, and Rafael also scored 4.6.
+In 2024, the restaurant Cevichería La Mar by Gastón Acurio was awarded as the best traditional restaurant in Peru, achieving a score of 4.7.
+Other Peruvian establishments such as Isolina Taberna Peruana, El Bodegón de Miraflores, Astrid y Gastón, and Rafael, among others, obtained a score of 4.6.

-Taste Atlas also recognized pollo a la brasa as one of the ten best chicken dishes in the world, and Lima as one of the top 100 cities for great food.
-This guide is based on opinions of gastronomy professionals and conducts tests to classify the best places to eat worldwide.
-The platform was created in 2015 by Croatian journalist Matija Babic and is a US-based publication.
+Taste Atlas also recognized pollo a la brasa as one of the ten best chicken dishes in the world, and Lima as one of the 100 cities where you can eat best.
+It is a guide based on opinions from culinary professionals and conducts evaluations to rank where one can eat well around the world.
+This platform was created by Croatian journalist Matija Babic in 2015 and is an American publication.

-In 2022, Peruvian cuisine ranked 10th globally, ahead of Chinese, Brazilian, and Portuguese cuisines.
-Dishes highlighted included ceviche, pollo a la brasa, and lomo saltado, along with drinks such as pisco, chicha morada, chicha de jora, and canelazo.
-Also valued were arroz chaufa and anticuchos de corazón.
+In 2022, Peruvian cuisine ranked 10th, ahead of Chinese, Brazilian, and Portuguese cuisines.
+Dishes such as ceviche, pollo a la brasa, and lomo saltado, as well as beverages like pisco, chicha morada, chicha de jora, and canelazo, were among the most highly valued—along with arroz chaufa and anticuchos de corazón.

-The fusion of Peruvian food with immigrant influences is celebrated by the Summum event, which awards different categories in gastronomy.
-The awards are based on surveys conducted among gastronomy experts and have been held since 2007.
-The event seeks to recognize not only restaurants but also the products used in the preparation of dishes, as well as female chefs, including winners such as Pía León.
+The fusion of Peruvian cuisine with that of migrants is recognized by the SUMMUM event, which values topics related to gastronomy by awarding prizes in different categories.
+The awards are based on surveys conducted among gastronomy experts, a process that has been carried out since 2007, the year this event was created.
+Its goal is to reward not only restaurants across Peru but also the products used in the preparation of dishes, as well as women chefs.
+Among the winners are Pía León and others.

 Premios Summum 2024